martinoauriane/cybersecurity/README.md

 Injection occurs when an application misinterprets user input as actual code rather than a string, changing the code flow and executing it.
 An SQL injection occurs when user-input is inputted into the SQL query string without properly sanitizing or filtering the input.
 The previous example showed how user-input can be used within an SQL query, and it did not use any form of input sanitization.

+Now, the thing with SQL injection is that if a condition evalutes to true, no matter how we get this condition to be true, it's likely data be returned.
+The goal no longer is to guess the right password / username, but to subvert conditionnal logic in order to get our query appear "true", therefore validated.

 ```php
 $searchInput =  $_POST['findUser'];
 $query = "select * from logins where username like '%$searchInput'";